 Like Dan Murphy’s, Liquorland keeps the language simple.
 No confusion about red wine, rose, white wine, sparkling / spirits, premix, beer, cider and specials.
 It’s really only that “corporate orders” which might confuse.
 But if you’re not corporate, you’d just ignore it.

 Ease of purchase

 Following the same buying process as before, Shiraz comes up as the first option under Red Wine.
-There’s 236 bottles to choose from this time.
+There are 236 bottles to choose from this time.

 They felt very customer-friendly.

-We noted there were only six filter options (rather than the ten of Dan Murphy’s) but considered this a positive rather than a negative.
+We noted there were only 6 filter options (rather than the 10 of Dan Murphy’s) but found this a positive rather than a negative.

-In the well-known jam experiment for example, more choice actually reduced people’s ability to make a choice.
+For example, in the well-known jam experiment, more choice actually reduced people’s ability to make a choice.
 Too much choice turns people off.

 Picking a product

-We chose the $20-$30 filter to narrow the choice, and picked the first one we saw which sounded good.
+We chose the $20-$30 filter to narrow the choice and picked the first one which sounded good.
 Winton Road Barossa Valley Shiraz at $20.